Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Introduction

 Foucart et al. 2018 (hereafter FNH18) \cite{Foucart_2018} attempted to improve predictions in that low mass ratio regime.
-FNH18 was calibrated using 75 NR simulations.
-44 systems of the 75 were not used to calibrate FF12, and within those 44 cases, 11 lie outside of the expected range of acceptable predictions by the FF12 model (such as in the low mass ratio regime).
+FNH18 was calibrated using 75 NR simulations, including the 31 used for FF12.
+Of the 44 new simulations, 11 lie outside of the expected range of acceptable predictions by the FF12 model (such as in the low mass ratio regime).
 FNH18 also includes 12 systems which are described by tabulated and temperature-dependent EOSs.
+Within that sample, there was no clear deviation between the simulations using tabulated equations of state and those using simpler equations of state models.
 Even with a more refined remnant mass model, an open problem remains for BHNS mergers: disk mass predictions given by FNH18 have not been systematically tested for spins which lie near the critical BH spin threshold for NS disruption.